Code-Institute-Submissions/DennisSchenkel-PP2/README.md

         - Don't use platforms
     - If non of the top platforms for the choosen profession has been selected by the user, on the button of the page will appear a recommendation for what additional top platform to use beside the already selected ones.

-- Imprint page
+- **Imprint page**
     - Only as placeholder for later

 ### Logic features

+**Multipliers and average Cost per Click**
-                            - 6 professions can be selected and more can be added by editing the json file
+- Six professions can be selected and more can be added by editing the json file.
-                            - 4 levels of seniority can be selected
+- Each profession has four levels of seniority that can be selected, each with a seniority multiplier asigned to it.
+- Every profession has a demand multiplier assigned that indicated the demand for talent of this profession in the market.
+- The sum of demand and seniority multiplier is later multiplied with the average platform Cost per Click (CPC) to demonstate rising costs with higher seniority and more demanded talent.

+**Platform rating and budget allocation**
+- Every profession has a rating for every platform (0 to 5).
+This indicates how good the platform can be used to reach talent of this profession (5 is the best).
+- The platform rating is later used to calculate the percentage of budget that is allocated to the platform.
+- To calculate the percentage of the budget for each platform, the total amount of rating points of all platforms are summed up and the percentage of each selected platform of this total is the percentage of the budget allocation.

+**Cost per Click and amount of clicks**
+- With the average CPC (Cost per Click) of each platform and the multiplierst, each platform gets a unique calculated CPC for the selected profession at a selected seniority level.
+- The allocated budget is then devided by the CPC of the platform and the amount of clicks is calculated and rounded to a full number.

+**Platform recommendation**
+- Platforms are recommended by the rating for the selected profession.
+- Recommendations are orderd top to bottom from best to worse.
+- If no platform with the best rating of 5 was selected, at the end of the recommendation list comes an additional recommendation with the platforms best suited for reaching the selected profession (rating of 5).

 ### Technical features

-                            - Implementation of JSON files as datasource for easy update
+- Implementation of JSON files as datasource for easy update, so that even none technical users can update it without having to enter the complete code or a database.
-                            - List of platforms is dynamicaly created using information from the JSON file
+- List of platforms and the logos are dynamicaly created using information from the JSON file
 - Logos of platforms are implemented as images and not with FontAwesome for data privacy reasons.
+- All input fields are checking for required input and trigger an alarm if not correctly filled out.

 ### Accessibility